Transport in Manchester: Bus

-First Greater Manchester previously operated a number of 'overground' services, high frequency colour-coded services connecting Manchester with many large towns around the conurbation including Bolton, Bury, Oldham and Rochdale.
+First Greater Manchester previously operated a number of 'overground' services; high frequency colour-coded services connecting Manchester with many large towns around the conurbation including Bolton, Bury, Oldham and Rochdale.
 The colour-coded branding has largely been dropped since the start of the 2010s and the colours are only used to advertise specific routes.
-First operated the 'Night Bus' on many of the most busy routes but these services, namely the 8 service from Bolton-Manchester, but this has been dropped and the last services on most routes is on or around 12am.
+First operated the 'Night Bus' on many of the most busy routes but these services, namely the 8 service from Bolton-Manchester, but this has been dropped, and the last services on most routes is on or around 12am.
 At their height, First Greater Manchester operated on high frequency route between Bury-Manchester, the 135 service, which operates every six to ten minutes is the competing bus route with Metrolink's Bury Line.
 This service was operated using only articulated buses, but this has ceased in recent years and the buses moved on to other services such as the 471 on its route from Bolton-Rochdale via Bury, they have since been withdrawn entirely.

-Manchester's principal bus station used mainly for services on the south side of the city is at Piccadilly Gardens, which is served primarily by Stagecoach Manchester and also by Metrolink.
-Shudehill Interchange caters for routes mainly on the north side of the city, which is within walking distance of Victoria and is mainly used by Go North West.
-Megabus use Shudehill for their National Coach services.
-Long-distance coaches, operated mainly by National Express, serve the Manchester Chorlton Street coach station at Chorlton Street.

 Greater Manchester bus stops were replaced over a five-year period.
-The older bus stop flags were based on a nationally adopted design featuring a single decker bus and were used over the entire country with the exception of London.
-Following bus deregulation there was no compulsion to use the national symbol and several passenger transport executives like West Yorkshire Metro's Metro and Merseyside adopted a new bus stop flag design featuring their capital M logo.
-GMPTE inherited their own M shaped logo and also began to use it on the glass back of bus shelters from the late 1990s.
-They have subsequently introduced this to a new design for bus stop flags – firstly used in 2002 on high priority routes – and now being erected across the entire GMPTE area.
+The older bus stop flags were based on a nationally adopted design featuring a single-decker bus and were used over the entire country with the exception of London.
+Following bus deregulation there was no compulsion to use the national symbol, and several passenger transport executives like West Yorkshire Metro's Metro and Merseyside adopted a new bus stop flag design featuring their capital M logo.
+GMPTE inherited their own M-shaped logo and also began to use it on the glass back of bus shelters from the late 1990s.
+They have subsequently introduced this to a new design for bus stop flags – firstly used in 2002 on high-priority routes – and now being erected across the entire GMPTE area.

 In 2011, with a change of name and remit of the transport authority, these were replaced by a modified "M" design.

 In 2021, during the COVID-19 pandemic, several hundred bus drivers in Manchester working for Go North West went on strike for two months.

 As of June 2022 the night bus network includes routes 43, 86, 103, 112, 142, 143, 192, 201, 203, 216 and 219.
 Most depart from the central point of Manchester Piccadilly.

+In June 2025, a Bee Network double deck bus drove at speed under a low rail bridge, shearing off the bus roof.
+Fifteen people were injured, three seriously.